-Dr. Bellows frowned then smiled, as he looked down at me, flashing a light into my eyes, why were doctors forever doing that?
+Dr. Bellows frowned, then smiled, as he looked down at me, flashing a light into my eyes.
+Why were doctors forever doing that?
 “We completed the procedure some time ago.
-You’re just waking, how do you feel?”
+You’re just waking.
+H, how do you feel?”

 Maybe I was not entirely coherent, so I said, “With my fingers...”

-“Test subject James Adam Wolfenstein, Family Alpha Prime has appeared to regained consciousness.
+“Test subject James Adam Wolfenstein, Family Alpha Prime, has appeared to regained consciousness.
 All biological readings are within norms of his last physical exam.
-Handshake between Nanomites and implant complete, and within given tolerances, surgical openings have closed and are almost entirely healed.
+Handshake between nanomites and implant complete, and within given tolerances.
+S, surgical openings have closed and are almost entirely healed.
 Toxins from the anesthesia have been neutralized.
 Current assessment of success is ninety-five percent.
 Continued monitoring should raise this assessment to ninety-nine percent.”

-Dr. Bellows looking at me, and asked, “So, how do you feel?”
-Being a bit more coherent, I realized the same joke would not go down well, I considered just how I did feel and replied with, “Well the truth is I don’t feel a bit different, and I honestly thought we hadn’t started yet.”
+Dr. Bellows looking at me asked, “So, how do you feel?”
+Being a bit more coherent, I realized the same joke would not go down well.
+I considered just how I did feel and replied with, “Well, the truth is I don’t feel a bit different, and I honestly thought we hadn’t started yet.”

 Adam replied, “Affirmative.”

-I looked at him with surprise, thinking, “What the hell?” then looking down and seeing the bleeding had already stopped, or had it even started?
-The cut was closing before my eyes, and no pain other than the initial shock of the surprise attack.
+I looked at him with surprise thinking, “What the hell?” then looking down and saw seeing the bleeding had already stopped, or had it even started?
+The cut was closed before my eyes, and no pain other than the initial shock of the surprise attack.
 That had definitely not been pain-free.

-Adam noted, without emotion, “Bleeding stopped after one second, ensuring the wounds self-cleansing, and the cut closed within 30 seconds...” and as I watched, I heard the voice continue, “ ... no visible scarring should remain after one hour.”
-The gash in my hand had disappeared before my eyes, and all that remained of a nasty cut was a pink line that was quickly fading away.
+Adam noted without emotion, “Bleeding stopped after one second, ensuring the wounds self-cleansing, and the cut closed within 30 seconds after that...” and as I watched, I heard the voice continue, “ ... no visible scarring should remain after one hour.”
+The gash in my hand had disappeared before my eyes, and all that remained of a nasty cut was a pink line that was starting to itch but other than that was quickly fading away.

 I asked sharply.
 “What the hell was that all about?”

-I asked, “It was DETERMINED!!!”
-Still angry, but watching my hand in disbelief.
-I said, “Damn right I would have,” still looking at my hand.
-I then asked, doubting what I had seen, “Did I see what I think I just saw?”.
+I asked, “It was DETERMINED!!!“ Still angry, but watching my hand in disbelief, I said heatedly, “Damn right I would have,” Still looking at my hand.
+I then asked, doubting my eyes, “Did I see what I think I just saw?”.

 I did so a few times.

 I did it a few more times, slowly shaking my head, and said “No. Come to think of it, there was none while it was healing either.
 I distinctly felt the cut, then nothing, and now I’m not even sure that it happened ...
-Wait, there seems to be some itching now.”
+Wait, there seemed to have been some itching.”